phoenix-w/BA780-Airbnb-Project/README.md

 ---

-## Analyzing and Predicting Airbnb Listing Price and Host Type in NYC
+## Analyzing and Predicting Airbnb Listing Price and Host Type in New York City

 ### Project Objectives